-During 2011-12 the Council had to respond to the impact of external grant funding cuts flowing from the national public sector deficit reduction.
-The Council also had to respond to the impact of depressed economic activity in 2011-12 which pushed up demand for some Council services such as housing and housing benefits and constrained some of its income streams.
+During 2012-13 the Council had to manage the continuing impact of external grant funding cuts flowing from the national public sector deficit reduction with further reductions in the Counci's general grant support.
+The Council also had to respond to the impact of depressed economic activity in 2012-13 which pushed up demand for some Council services such as housing and housing benefits and constrained some of its income streams.